BlackDice/scent/readme.md

 #### Immutable actions

-Internal list of actions has to be immutable during its processing.
-Means all systems and other pieces of code should obtain exactly same list of actions at the current game loop.
+Internal list of actions is immutable during the processing.
+All systems and other pieces of code will obtain exactly same list of actions at the current game loop.
 To achieve this behavior, an action type creates internal buffer of actions that were triggered after first call to `each` occurred.
-When actions are processed fully, just call `finish` method.
+When actions are processed fully, just call `finish()` method.
 Two things will happen:

  * current list is completely cleared
  * internal buffer of actions is flushed to current list